05rs/05rs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at GoBOLT as SDE-1 Backendt
+- 🔭 I’m currently working at Adani as Software Developer & Ass.
+Manager
 - ❤ Microservices
-- ⚡ Fun fact: Like to travel
+- ⚡ Fun fact: love to travel